Porges/ways-to-play/src/games/konane/konane.md

 it definitely existed before European contact, as it was described by Captain Cook’s voyage, which was the first of its kind to reach the islands (see below).

 The game dates at least from the early 18th century, as it was played by Kahekili <span class="rnum">II</span> (c.
-1737–1794), who was high chief ({%pronounce lang="haw" word="aliʻi nui" pronouncer="lilibet" %}) of Maui.
+1737–1794), who was high chief (<Pronounce lang="haw"  pronouncer="lilibet">aliʻi nui</Pronounce>) of Maui.
 Kahekili and his advisers possibly used the board, or at least the pieces, to plan battles:

 > [T]here was no other king so genuinely accomplished in making war as King
 > Kahekili of Maui and the actions on the battlefield plainly showed his